ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 Valgrind is a powerful open-source framework that provides a suite of dynamic analysis tools for detecting memory errors and profiling programs.
 By running the target program in a virtual environment and using dynamic binary instrumentation, Valgrind can monitor and analyze memory operations during runtime.
 The most popular of these tools is called Memcheck.
-It can detect many memory-related errors that are common in C and C++ programs and that can lead to crashes and unpredictable behavior.
+It can detect many memory-related errors that are common in C and C++ programs which can lead to crashes and unpredictable behavior.

 You should now have found some crashes with the AFL.
-Next, you need to reproduce one of them to see, what exactly went wrong.
+Next, you need to reproduce one of them to see what exactly went wrong.
 You can find the crashes from the output folder you created previously.
 Make your way into the ```.../<output_folder>/crashes``` and take one of the *.rtf* files that caused a crash under inspection.

 Run UnRTF with this file under Valgrind: